How many distinct signals would you expect to observe in the 13C ... | Study Prep in Pearson+

 Multiple Choice

-For the compound (1-chloropropane), how many unique NMR and NMR signals would you expect to observe?
+For the compound (1-butanol), how many distinct signals would you expect to observe in its NMR spectrum?

 views